arendsee/phylostratr/inst/extdata/araport11/README.md

 # Araport11 blast results subset

-## `at_ATxGxx9xx.faa`

-A subset of the proteins in the Araport11 annotation of *Arabidopsis thaliana*.
+The `*.faa` files are protein FASTA files from the Araport11 annotation of *Arabidopsis thaliana*.

-The models were filtered by matches of the pattern `AT.G..9` to TAIR IDs (This represents 1/10 of the full dataset).
+For these example files, only a subset of the proteins are used.
+The sequences were filtered either on the pattern `AT.G..9` (1/10 of the dataset) or on `AT.G.99` (1/100).

-## `at_reverse_ATxGxx9xx.faa`
+ 1. `at_ATxGxx9xx.faa` - 1/10 of the Araport11 proteins
+ 2. `at_ATxGx99xx.faa` - 1/100 of the Araport11 proteins
+ 3. `at_reverse_ATxGxx9xx.faa` - 1/10 of the proteins with the protein sequences reversed

-The same sequences as the above, but with their protein sequences reversed.
+ 4. `at_reverse_ATxGx99xx.faa` - 1/100 of the proteins with the protein sequences reversed